alapkshirsagar/alapkshirsagar.github.io/README.md

-This is my personal webpage build on jekyll theme 'Hyde'
+This is my personal webpage built using the Hyde theme on jekyll.